 Abner asks this question to rebuke Ishbosheth.
 It is unclear if Abner actually slept with Rizpah, or if he was falsely accused.
 Possible meanings are 1) Abner was guilty.
-AT: "You should not be upset that I slept with this woman!" or 2) Abner was not guilty.
-AT: "You should not think that I have slept with this woman!"
+Alternate translation: "You should not be upset that I slept with this woman!" or 2) Abner was not guilty.
+Alternate translation: "You should not think that I have slept with this woman!"
 (See: Rhetorical Question)